1. Basic Usage

 Your completed objective should look like this:

-behavior and switch into Teleop mode for the user to move the robot.
+behavior, which then switches into Teleoperation mode for the user to move the robot.

-behavior to the objective to recover from this failure.
+behavior to the objective to allow the application to recover from this failure.
 Fallback

-behaviors allow you to execute a behavior when you encounter a failure.
+behaviors allow you to execute a different set of behaviors when you encounter a failure.
 These behaviors are called recovery behaviors.

-behavior, then drag it to the editor and add it to the sequence.
+behavior, dragging it to the editor and adding it to the bottom of the sequence.

-Use the Delete key to delete the existing connection between the Sequence
+Click on the existing connection (line) between the Sequence

 node and the Always Failure